isomerpages/moe-sshideasfestival/_events/Week 2/(6 Mar) Pedagogical Signatures of Resilience.md

 </tbody>
 </table>
 <p>How can we reimagine resilience?</p>
-<p>This roundtable brings together artist-educators from music, dance, and
+<p>This roundtable brings together veteran&nbsp;artist-educators from music,
-theatre to explore how resilience is cultivated as a multifaceted pedagogical disposition in the performing arts.
+dance, and theatre to explore how resilience is cultivated as a multifaceted pedagogical disposition in the performing arts.
 Participants will share lived experiences, discuss contemporary teaching approaches, and examine learning challenges in navigating ambiguity, uncertainty, and vulnerability.
 Drawing on insights from performance practices, the session will highlight how resilience has been intentionally fostered in our higher education curricula, and how these practices can extend beyond the classroom to benefit learners, educators, and society at large.</p>
 <p>We invite dialogue, collaboration, and reflection on how the performing
 arts can help students in all majors recognise multiple employment possibilities, to inspire resilient, creative communities for the future.</p>